AyushiGupta160604/Blogging-Hub/README.md

    npx json-server --watch data/db.json --port 8000
 It will start the json server on port 8000.
 Make sure to have a different from that where site is running as two can't run on same port.
-You can use any port in my project i have used port 8000 for the data fetching and 3000 for the running site on local system.
+You can use any port, I have personally used port 8000 for the data fetching and 3000 for the running site on local system.

 ## Installation